Someguyfromcrowd/DeadlierNights/README.txt

 effect: a potion effect in the form of <name> <level>
 text: a chat message to display to the afflicted player when the effect occurs
 offtext: a chat message to display to the player when the effect is lifted (only if decay rate > 0)
+minMoon: the darkest moon phase that this effect should function at- NEW/CRESCENT/QUARTER/GIBBOUS/FULL
+maxMoon: the brightest moon phase that this effect should function at- NEW/CRESCENT/QUARTER/GIBBOUS/FULL
 ---: ends an effect-set

 *NOTE*: You can only specify one potion effect per effect-set, but can specify as many sets as you would like

+Moon phases are inclusive.
+For example, if you set minMoon to NEW and maxMoon to CRESCENT, the effects will work if the moon is new or crescent (both waning and waxing)

 mobBuffs.txt: